telerik/maui-docs/controls/listpicker/localization.md

 # .NET MAUI ListPicker Localization

 The Telerik ListPicker for .NET MAUI provides localizationsupport.
-The exposed keys for localization are explained the the tables below.
+The exposed keys for localization are explained the tables below.

 **ListPicker localization keys**